Feedback

 Mute original audio: You can simply add your own voiceover or background music because you can remove all of the video's original sounds.

 Navigation controls: After merging, merged video will display inside a preview box.
 This box has Navigation controls (Back and Next ) buttons.
-Use these Back and Next buttons to jumb at the starting points of every clip.
+Use these Back and Next buttons to jump at the starting points of every clip.
 This helps you to check each clip transitions without having to play all the merged video and check manually.

 Thumbnail previews: Each selected clip has a thumbnail preview in timeline.
 This thumbnail preview shows multiple images taken from different points of uploaded clip.
 Using these thumbnail preview you can check what's inside the clips without playing that clips one by one.